spacetelescope/stginga/docs/source/plugins_manual/tvmask.rst

 and the table listing by drawing a rectangle on the image using the right mouse button while this plugin is active.

-Pressing the "Clear" button will clear the masks but does not clear the plugin's memory; That is, when you press "Redraw", the same masks will reappear on the same image.
+Pressing the "Hide" button will hide the masks but does not clear the plugin's memory; That is, when you press "Show", the same masks will reappear on the same image.
 However, pressing "Forget" will clear the masks both from display and memory; That is, you will need to reload your file(s) to recreate the masks.